arifaydogan0/arifaydogan0/README.md

+👋👋👋
-- 👋 Hi, I’m @arifaydogan0
+# Hi, I’m @arifaydogan0
-- 👀 I’m interested in AI, Algoritmic Trade, Web Automation, Micro Processors
-- 🌱 I’m currently learning C#, Html, Javascript, Css, SQL, LINQ
+---

+  👀 👀 👀
+  I’m interested in AI, Algoritmic Trade, Web Automation, Micro Processors, I'm actually in the process of transitioning from embedded systems to only software.
+When i was dealing pcb desings and programming processor,i realized that i more like jobs is  coding part.
+That's why i'm improving myself on high-level programming languages.
+I started learn C# because of i dealed on the C and C++ before and I developed many projects in .Net environment.
+I’m currently improving myself SQL, .NET, ASP.NET, HTML, CSS, Bootstrap, JavaScript.
+---

 - 📫 How to you reach me aydoganarif@yahoo.com

 <!---